Fuzzy dark matter dynamics in tidally perturbed dwarf spheroidal galaxy satellites: Introduction

 Although the gravitational effects of dark matter (DM) have been extensively documented over the past decades, its true nature remains an enigma.
 Many ongoing efforts aimed at direct or indirect detection of DM have thus far turned up no evidence of the particles they seek to detect \cite{Liu2017,Schumann2019}.
 In the absence of DM particle detection, a promising method for differentiating between different DM candidates involves a detailed evaluation of their gravitational effects on the dynamics of baryonic tracer populations.

 One DM candidate that has recently garnered increased attention is fuzzy dark matter (FDM), consisting of ultralight bosons with mass ranging between $\sim 10^{-23}$ eV and $\sim 10^{-20}$ eV \cite{Hui2017,Hui2021}.
 Owing to the ultralight particle mass, the main consequence of FDM is its quantum mechanical wave-like behaviour on astrophysical scales of up to several kiloparsecs.
 FDM has a larger Jeans length, which can prevent the formation of satellite halos and suppress the small scale matter power spectrum \cite{Hu2000}.
 This can lead to significant departures from the expected small-scale characteristics of standard cold dark matter (CDM), while retaining CDM’s successful predictions for large scale structure.
-One noteworthy feature of FDM is the formation of a soliton at the centre of galactic halos, which provides a natural explanation for the central regions of galaxies being cored instead of cuspy \cite{Schive2014a}.
+The centre of an FDM halo is dominated by the ground state solution of the Schr\"odinger-Poisson equation, often referred to as a ``soliton,'' providing a natural explanation for the inner regions of galaxies exhibiting cored instead of cuspy density profiles \cite{Schive2014a}.

 Recent studies have revealed that FDM exhibits other novel small scale features absent in the CDM picture, including the formation of vortices \cite{Hui2021b}, and oscillation and random walk of the central soliton \cite{Schwabe2016,Schive2020}.
 These phenomena originate from the interference between different eigenmodes of the wave function \cite{Li2021} and lead to density and gravity fluctuations of order unity.
 Cosmological simulations have demonstrated that the small scale structure caused by this interference pattern may increase the matter power spectrum below the de Broglie scale \cite{May2021}, casting doubt on previous constraints on FDM from the Lyman-$\alpha$ forest, derived from CDM simulations using a modified initial power spectrum with suppressed small scale power \cite{Irsic2017,Armengaud2017}.
 Meanwhile, the small scale dynamics open a new window to constrain FDM.
 Proposals include strong gravitation lensing \cite{Chan2020,Laroche2022}, tidal streams \cite{Dalal2021}, and heating of dwarf galaxies \cite{Marsh2019,Chiang2021,Dalal2022,DuttaChowdhury2023}.